wirtzdan/website/content/blog/hello-world/index.md

 Some things I want to work on:

 1. Sourcing and displaying data (e.g Instagram Posts, Goodreads Books, Movies I watched)
-2. Building a small managable Design System
+2. Building a small manageable Design System
 3. Getting advanced in Framer Motion and TailwindCSS
 4. Making this site accessible